kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 1. Scheduler
    * Scheduler will automatically schedule any pending pods.

+2. Change in OOM score adjust
+    * Currently, the OOM score adjust is calculated by `1000 - (1000*containerMemReq)/memoryCapacity`
+    * So increase in memoryCapacity will result in updated OOM score adjust for pods deployed post resize.

-2. Change in Swap Memory limit
+3. Change in Swap Memory limit
-   * Currently, the swap memory limit is calculated as `(<containerMemoryRequest>/<nodeTotalMemory>)*<totalPodsSwapAvailable>`
+   * Currently, the swap memory limit is calculated by `(<containerMemoryRequest>/<nodeTotalMemory>)*<totalPodsSwapAvailable>`
-   * So increase in nodeTotalMemory will result in updated swap memory limit.
+   * So increase in nodeTotalMemory will result in updated swap memory limit for pods deployed post resize.

-3. Change in OOM score
-   * OOM score calculation depends on machine's memory, so the new OOM score will be updated accordingly.

 **Proposed Code changes**